ansys/pyscadeone/doc/source/user_guide/modeler.rst

 =======

-In this section, we use the **QuadFlightControl** example provided with Scade One.
+This section uses the **QuadFlightControl** example provided with Scade One.
 The example is located in the ``examples/QuadFlightControl/QuadFlightControl`` folder in the Scade One installation directory.

 .. literalinclude:: quad_flight_control.py
     :lines: 7-12

-ScadeOne Instance
+ScadeOne instance
 -----------------

 A *ScadeOne* instance is created with the following code: